 Establish the Dimensions

-A standard 12-month calendar designed for print will have 28 pages total.
-You will have one page for the front cover, 12 pages for photos, 12 pages for the months, 2 additional pages required for saddle-stitch booklets and a back cover.
-Keep in mind, Printivity recommends adding a drill hole to your calendars for easy mounting!
+A standard 12-month photo calendar designed for print will have 28 pages total.
+You will have one page for the front cover, 12 pages for your favorite photos, 12 pages for the months, 2 additional pages required for saddle-stitch booklets and a back cover.
+Keep in mind, Printivity recommends adding a drill hole when you make calendars for easy mounting!
 If you add the single drill hole, then each page will have a drill hole at the top or the bottom depending on where the page falls in the layout.
 The drill hole will be located between the safe margin and the cut line, but make sure you do not have any important design elements around it.